Self-Preference Bias in Rubric-Based Evaluation of Large Language Models: Experimental setup

 \subsection{Models}

-We evaluate a broad set of frontier open- and closed-weights models spanning different families and sizes as judges and generators: Gemma 3 27B, 12B, and 4B~\citep{kamath2025gemma}, Llama 4 Maverick and Scout~\citep{meta2025llama4}, Qwen 3 235B, 30B, and 4B~\citep{yang2025qwen3}, GPT-5 and GPT-oss-120B~\citep{agarwal2025gpt}, and Claude 4.5 Sonnet and Haiku.\footnote{We use proprietary models with default reasoning effort, and we do not include them in the AR, DA, and PWC experiments for cost purposes.}
+We evaluate a broad set of frontier open- and closed-weights models spanning different families and sizes as judges and generators: Gemma 3 27B, 12B, and 4B~\citep{kamath2025gemma}, Llama 4 Maverick and Scout~\citep{meta2025llama4}, Qwen 3 235B, 30B, and 4B~\citep{yang2025qwen3}, GPT-5 and GPT-oss-120B~\citep{agarwal2025gpt}, and Claude 4.5 Sonnet and Haiku.\footnote{We use proprietary models with default reasoning effort, and we do not include them in the AR, DA, and PWC experiments for cost purposes.
+In Appendix~\ref{app:reasoning}, we find that reasoning effort does not reduce self-preference on IFEval.}